Everybody knows college is expensive. That’s why it pays to start investing for the future education of the kids you love now.

 Although you need to think hard about the IRS gift tax when you invest money into a 529 plan, there’s a way you can contribute more than your annual exclusion without having to pay the gift tax.

-In fact, an individual can contribute up to $75,000 to a 529 plan in 2021 if they treat the contribution as if it were spread over a five-year period.
+In fact, as of 2023, an individual can contribute up to $85,000 to a 529 plan if they treat the contribution as if it were spread over a five-year period.
 This method of gifting is what’s known as the “five-year election” or “five-year gift tax averaging.”

-Even though you’ve gone way over the $15,000 gift tax limit one year, it’s okay — as long as you don’t contribute any more cash or assets to the account until 2026 (unless the limit is increased).
+Even though you’ve gone way over the $17,000 gift tax limit one year, it’s okay — as long as you don’t contribute any more cash or assets to the account until 2028 (unless the limit is increased.)

 This is a great way to work around the gift tax exclusion for a large one-off gift contribution to a 529 account.
 But you need to make sure you’re organized and stay within the rules to avoid running into trouble later.